jurgisdudelis/react-slider/README.md

 - Support swipes
 - Work for any HTML content
 - Supports multiple items on the screen
-- Supports infinite option
+- Supports infinite options
-- Supports scrolling to a selected slide (go to X slide)
+- Supports scrolling to the selected slide (go to X slide)

 ## Setup